News

 Indian uprisings on the Texas plains culminated in 1864 at the First Battle of Adobe Walls.
 Kit Carson’s Union troops stationed in New Mexico rode east, attempting to quell the unrest.

-Carson did so by setting prairie fires to cover his retreat.
 The second battle of Adobe Walls on June 27, 1874, is the one white settlers remembered better.
-After a daybreak attack that killed ...
+After a daybreak attack that killed three buffalo hunters, ...

 Results that may be inaccessible to you are currently showing.